nakulmitra/Vegetation-Classification-based-on-Leaf-Pattern/README.md

 After you open the .ipynb file in Google Colaboratory then you first need to click on connect button

-Click on the Run button there is a option of run all cell, click on it
+Click on the Runtime button there is a option of run all, click on it

 Code and Observation will be uploaded soon.